raineorshine/npm-check-updates/lib/package-managers/README.md

 }
 ```

-* latest and greatest are expected to throw `new Error(404)` if the package is not found
+* latest and greatest are expected to reject with `'404 Not Found'` if the package is not found